Due to covid restrictions, I have adapted my way of counselling and am offering online and telephone sessions.

 Life is particularly difficult right now with the added challenges of the coronavirus: we may feel stressed, anxious, depressed with very little control of our lives.
 Our thoughts become overwhelming, leaving us feeling disconnected, isolated and lonely.
 In this state of mind, it can be difficult to ask for help, particularly from the people closest to us.

-I am a resourceful and optimistic Counsellor and I truly believe that small changes in the way we think can make big differences to the way we feel.
+I am a resourceful and optimistic Counsellor and I truly believe that small changes in the way we think can make a big difference to the way we feel.

 It can be really helpful to talk about your struggles; to hear your thoughts out loud, in private, with a professional; someone who is caring, accepting and responsive without being emotionally involved.
 It might not be possible to change everything but sometimes small changes in the way we think can make big differences to the way we feel.

 As an experienced Counsellor, I have worked with individuals, couples and teenagers.
 Whatever is troubling you, my aim is to help untangle the knot, decide what changes are possible and clear a path to a more peaceful and fulfilling life.

 If you're unsure about the counselling process or making a commitment, I'd be happy to walk you through it either by email, phone or online, so please don't be nervous about getting in touch.